Login

 Extra-musical impetus ranges from humour to the tragic, kitsch to the high-order contemplative - all with the human condition as focal point.

-Random Audio Sample: Sky is melting : for violin and piano by Linda Kouvaras, from the CD sky is melting
+Random Audio Sample: Northcote Days : for piano duet by Linda Kouvaras, from the CD MOVE 50

 Photo of Linda Kouvaras

-Kouvaras studied piano in the UK in 1984, returning to Melbourne University to complete her AMus in piano (1986), BMus (Hons) (1988), and Master's (1991).
-She also holds a PhD in musicology (1996).
-Her piano teachers included Ronald Farren-Price and Max Cooke, while research work was supervised by musicologist Malcolm Gillies, composer Brenton Broadstock, musicologist Naomi Cumming, and historian David Goodman.
-In the course of her studies Kouvaras received some 16 prizes/awards/scholarships as well as a Senior Research Fellowship at the Australia Centre.
+Kouvaras was co-founder and keyboardist of the post-punk/New Wave band, Voxpop (1980-83) (see Who's Who of Australian Rock!, Melbourne: Five Mile Press, 2002).
+Kouvaras studied piano in the UK in 1984, returning to Melbourne University to complete her AMus in piano (1986), BMus (Hons) (1988), Master's in Piano (1991) and PhD in musicology (1996).
+Her piano teachers included John Irving, Ronald Farren-Price and Max Cooke, while research work was supervised by Malcolm Gillies, Brenton Broadstock, Naomi Cumming, and historian David Goodman.

-Kouvaras writes: "My composition practice explores various postmodern approaches, including incorporating popular-music styles, minimalism and neo-tonal/modal structures.
-Extra-musical impetus ranges from humour to the tragic, kitsch to the high-order contemplative -- all with the human condition as focal point."
+Kouvaras writes: 'My composition practice explores various postmodern approaches, including incorporation of popular-music styles, minimalism and neo-tonal/modal structures.
+Extra-musical impetus ranges from humour to the tragic, kitsch to the high-order contemplative; topics that engage with topical issues; landscapes; specific locales -- all with the human condition as focal point.'

 Teacher/Influence on